react-cosmos/react-cosmos/CONTRIBUTING.md

 Order of events at init:

-1. Playground renders and Loader `<iframe>` is added to DOM
+1. Playground renders in loading state and Loader `<iframe>` is added to DOM
-1. Loader renders inside iframe and sends `loaderReady` event to *window.parent*
+1. Loader renders inside iframe and sends `loaderReady` event to *window.parent*, along with user fixture list
+1. Playground receives `loaderReady` event, puts fixture list in state and exists the loading state

+Order of events on selecting fixture:

-1. Playground receives `loaderReady` event and immediately sends `fixtureLoad` event to the loader frame, if any of two cases are met:
+1. Playground sends `fixtureSelect` event to Loader with the selected component + fixture pair
-    - User quickly selects fixture before Loader is ready (edge-case)
-    - The Cosmos URL already contains a selected fixture
+1. Loader receives `fixtureSelect` and renders corresponding component fixture (wrapped in user configured Proxy chain)
+1. User component renders, callback `ref` is bubbled up to Loader and `fixtureLoad` event is sent to Playground together with the serializable body of the selected fixture
+1. Playground receives serializable fixture body, puts it in state and uses it as the JSON contents of the fixture editor

 ## Progress